-In 1889, The Chesapeake Male and Female Academy opened its doors for classes and welcomed a student body of 450.
+In 1889, our bed and breakfast in Irvington, VA was once a schoolhouse.
+The Chesapeake Male and Female Academy opened its doors for classes and welcomed a student body of 450.
 Co-education was very rare for those days, so the school featured two front doors— one for boys and one for girls— and practiced very strict educational practices.

 A day school for most, the grounds offered dormitories since steamboat and horse and buggy were an expensive and time-consuming means of transportation for students who lived far away.

 By 1898, the school touted that its graduates were being accepted by “the highest colleges in the land.”
 Although no college entrance exams were required of its graduates, many students went on to become physicians, attorneys, and professors.